Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/geofs.md

 # GEOFS

-   GeoFS flight sim as a desktop application; supported on macOS, Windows, and Linux!
+ GeoFS flight sim as a desktop application supported on macOS, Windows, and Linux!

  SITE: https://github.com/Jminding/GeoFS-Desktop